rdzman/test/CONTRIBUTING.md

 #### Step 5 : Branch

-Create a new topic branch for your new feature, change or fix ... always from an up-to-date `master` branch:
+Create a new topic branch for your new feature, change or fix, always from an up-to-date `master` branch:

   ```bash